madil26/Projects/README.md

 # Projects
+Open the .exe file to check out the program.
-This is a simple program that generates a random password with the simple click of a button.
+It's simple program that generates a random password.